15 Historical Romance Books You Love To Read

 15. The Song of Achilles

-It is based on the Greek myth of Achilles and Patroclus and narrated from his point of view.
-They have a fabled love story, and it is a male-male romance that is heartbreaking, emotional, and passionate.
+This is based on the Greek myth of Achilles and Patroclus and narrated from his point of view.
+They have a fabled love story, a male-male romance that is heartbreaking, emotional, and passionate.
 But it is also an excellent historical romance and an excellent queer love story.

 Love stories in historical novels are completely overlooked, and I would love to read more queer historical novels.
-The story looks at the softer elements of the myth around Achilles, and it draws more attention to Patroclus, who is his lover.
+The story looks at the softer elements of the myth around Achilles, drawing more attention to Patroclus, his lover.

 The Song of Achilles